HJRencontre/HJRencontre/README.md

 # 💫 About Me:
 Hello!
-My name is Hermann-Jude.<br>I am a future fullstack developer.
+My name is Hermann-Jude.<br>I am a future fullstack developer.<br> Currently studying at CFA Insta.<br> I'm looking for a new apprenticeship !

 ## 🌐 Socials: